srp33/Geney/README.md

 2. Go into the "site" folder and run an `npm install` in your terminal.
 This will install all of the javascript dependencies for the Geney website into a new folder called "node_modules".

 3. Run the webpack server.
-While in the "sire" folder, run `npm run dev:ui` in your terminal.
+While in the "site" folder, run `npm run dev:ui` in your terminal.
 This will build all of the javascript for the UI, including all the `.vue` files, and start a server on port 8080.
 It will also auto-reload whenever you make changes to any javascript files.

 4. Install all python dependencies using pip.
 In your terminal, run `pip3 install Flask==0.12.2 fastnumbers h5py jsonschema`.

+5. You will also need some datasets to work with.
+We currently have some stored on FSL that you can download, but you can just reach out to us get access to these files.

-5. In another terminal, run the python server.
-While in the "server" folder run `./app.py` in your terminal.
-This will start the Flask development server on port 9998.
+6. In another terminal, run the python server.
+While in the "server" folder run `GENEY_DATA_PATH=/path/to/datasets ./app.py` in your terminal.
+This will start the Flask development server on port 9998, and provide it with the environment variable required to find the datasets.
 By default, the webpack server will proxy any requests made to any route starting with "/api" to port 9998, so make sure this is running before you try and use the site.

-6. Add your awesome changes and make a pull request!
+7. Add your awesome changes and make a pull request!